onecrayon/saleor/README.md

 ## Provision Infrastructure on AWS

-1. Edit the `copilot/api/manifest.yml` and `copilot/worker/manifest.yml` files and temporarily comment out the `DATABASE_URL` definitions under the envrionment variable sections.
+1. Edit the `copilot/api/manifest.yml` and `copilot/worker/manifest.yml` files and temporarily comment out the `secrets` section from the config.
 1. Deploy the Copilot api service: `copilot svc deploy -n api`
-1. Deplow the Copilot worker service: `copilot svc worker -n worker`
+1. Deploy the Copilot worker service: `copilot svc worker -n worker`
 1. Run Terraform from the right directory in the `infrastructure-config` repository to deploy the auxillary infrastructure. (ex. `infrastructure-config/aws/accounts/dev-741267758119/us-west-2/saleor`)
+1. Use the AWS console to find the DNS endpoint names for the Saleor Postgres Aurora database in RDS and the Saleor Redis cluster in ElastiCache.
+1. Navigate to AWS CloudMap and manually register new instances for the `db` and `redis` services using the appropriate CNAMES from the Terraform resources.
 1. Retrieve the `DATABASE_URL` value and the `SECRET_KEY` values from the AWS SSM parameter via the console (ex. `/saleor/dev/DATABASE_URL`, `/saleor/dev/SECRET_KEY`.
 1. Run the Saleor application setup commands as Copilot tasks:
-  1. `copilot task run --command "python3 manage.py migrate" -i 741267758119.dkr.ecr.us-west-2.amazonaws.com/saleor/api:latest --env-vars DATABASE_URL=<database-url-value>,SECRET_KEY=<secret-key-value> --follow`
+  1. `copilot task run --command "python3 manage.py migrate" --dockerfile ./Dockerfile --env-vars DATABASE_URL=<database-url-value>,SECRET_KEY=<secret-key-value> --follow --task-group-name saleor-db-migrate`
-  1. `copilot task run --command "python3 manage.py collectstatic --noinput" -i 741267758119.dkr.ecr.us-west-2.amazonaws.com/saleor/api:latest --env-vars DATABASE_URL=<database-url-value>,SECRET_KEY=<secret-key-value> --follow`
-  1. `copilot task run --command "python3 manage.py collectstatic --noinput" -i 741267758119.dkr.ecr.us-west-2.amazonaws.com/saleor/api:latest --env-vars DATABASE_URL=<database-url-value>,SECRET_KEY=<secret-key-value> --follow`
-  1. `copilot task run --command "python3 manage.py populatedb" -i 741267758119.dkr.ecr.us-west-2.amazonaws.com/saleor/api:latest --env-vars DATABASE_URL=<database-url-value>,SECRET_KEY=<secret-key-value> --follow`
-1. Use the AWS console to find the DNS endpoint names for the Saleor Postgres Aurora database in RDS and the Saleor Redis cluster in ElastiCache.
-1. Navigate to AWS CloudMap and manually register new instances for the `db` and `redis` services using the appropriate CNAMES.
+  1. (run other commands remotely as desired using a similar format) EY=<secret-key-value> --follow`
-1. Change the `manifest.yml` files for the `api` and `worker` Copilot services to reinstate the `DATABASE_URL` variable definition.
+1. Change the `manifest.yml` files for the `api` and `worker` Copilot services to reinstate the `secrets` definitions.
 1. Redeploy both Copilot services.
+1. Run any additional setup commands like generating statics, populating the database or setting a superuser via the ECS container directly using `copilot svc exec -n api` for a shell prompt.

 **********